dendronhq/dendron-docs/vault/rfc.41-self-contained-vaults.md

 Depended vaults don't have to be remote vaults: they can be local vaults as well.
 The local vaults will **not** be included in the repository for the dependent vault: each repository can only contain one vault.

+### Read-only vaults

+Some vaults may be read-only vaults.
+The notes and schemas inside read-only vaults will be included in the lookup bar, but when creating a new note these vaults will be listed last and will be marked as "recommended as read-only".
+A user may choose to ignore the warning and create a note in these vaults.

+A vault can be marked as read-only when listing the vault in the `vaults:...` section of the configuration file.
+Vaults can also mark in their own configuration that they should be added as a read-only vault by default.
+This can be used to mark public vaults that don't accept contributions: for example an XKCD vault that automatically updates itself won't accept new notes.

 ## Details